yuanshisanl/electron/docs/api/web-contents.md

 * `callback` Function (optional) - Called after script has been executed.
   * `result` Any

-Returns `Promise<any>` - A promise that resolves with the result of the executed code or is rejected if the result of the code is a rejected promise.
+Returns `Promise<void>` - A promise that resolves with the result of the executed code or is rejected if the result of the code is a rejected promise.

 Evaluates `code` in page.